Marcosxx1/Book-Cadastration-with-node/README.md

 #### Every field is required, and not filling one or multiple won't allow cadastration

 ### API Endpoints
-#### books
-- GET /books: Get all books
-- GET /books/:id: Get a books by ID
-- POST /books: Create a new books
-- PATCH /books/:id: Update a books by ID
-- DELETE /books/:id: Delete a books by ID

 #### Authors
 - GET /authors: Get all authors